John00Davies/county-lvl-natality-analysis/README.md

 -- Average Age: There is a strong negative relationship between average age and BMI (r = -0.691).
 This means that in counties with older populations, the average BMI tends to be lower.
 In other words, older people generally have lower average BMI.

 -- Gestational Age: Both OE and LMP (‘Obstetric-Estimation’ and ‘Last-MenstrualPeriod’) Gestational Age show moderate negative correlations with BMI (r = -0.423 and r = -0.321, respectively).
 This suggests that a lower BMI has an effect for a mature pregnancy.

-• Average Birth Weight: The Average Birth weight of a child is 3.27kg (7.22Lbs) dropping by -0.16% between 2018 and 2016.
+- Average Birth Weight: The Average Birth weight of a child is 3.27kg (7.22Lbs) dropping by -0.16% between 2018 and 2016.
 Whatcom, WA, has the highest average birth weight, at 4.3% above the national average, while Hinds, MS, has the lowest, 7.2% below the average.
-Some of the key Factors that show a strong effect on the average Birth weight in a county were: o Gestational Age: There is a strong correlation between gestational age and birth weight (r = -0.741 for OE and r = -0.711 for LMP).
+Some of the key Factors that show a strong effect on the average Birth weight in a county were:

+  -- Gestational Age: There is a strong correlation between gestational age and birth weight (r = -0.741 for OE and r = -0.711 for LMP).
 This means that babies born from longer pregnancies generally weigh more.
-Essentially, a longer pregnancy usually results in a heavier baby. o Average Age: The average maternal age has a moderate negative correlation with birth weight (r = -0.374).
-This suggests that in counties with older average maternal age, the average birth weight tends to be slightly lower. o BMI: The correlation between BMI and birth weight is relatively weak (r = -0.224).
+Essentially, a longer pregnancy usually results in a heavier baby.

+ --Average Age: The average maternal age has a moderate negative correlation with birth weight (r = -0.374).
+This suggests that in counties with older average maternal age, the average birth weight tends to be slightly lower.
+  -- BMI: The correlation between BMI and birth weight is relatively weak (r = -0.224).
 This indicates that while there is some link between a mother’s BMI and her baby’s birth weight, it is less significant than other factors like gestational age.